 In the last two sections, we turn our attention to some generalizations.
 In Section~\ref{Sec:Q}, we give a quantum version of Theorem~\ref{dimthm}: replacing towers of algebras with filtered towers of algebras, Hopf algebras with $q$-twisted Hopf algebras \cite{LZ}, and dual graded graphs with quantized dual graded graphs \cite{Lam}.

 In Section \ref{sec:further}, we relate our work to the combinatorial Hopf algebras of Aguiar, Bergeron and Sottile~\cite{ABS}.
-We also discuss different notions of tower of algebras and describe how to make the constructions in (\ref{eq:comp}) functors between categories, in effect categorifying the constructions.
+We also discuss different notions of towers of algebras, and describe how to categorify the constructions in (\ref{eq:comp}), in particular making the arrows into functors.

-{\bf Acknowledgements.} The second author would like to thank Mark Shimozono for the collaboration which led to the line of thinking in this paper.
+{\bf Acknowledgements.} We thank Susumu Ariki for comments.
+Lam would like to thank Mark Shimozono for the collaboration which led to the line of thinking in this paper.